TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/TypoScriptSyntax/Syntax/Conditions.rst

 The fact that you can "enable" the condition in the TypoScript Object Browser is a facility provided to simulate the outcome of any conditions you insert in a TypoScript Template.
-Whether or not the conditions validate correctly is only verified by actually getting a (in this example) a logged in user and hitting the site.
+Whether or not the conditions validate correctly is only verified by actually getting (in this example) a logged in user and hitting the site.

 Another example could be if you wanted to do something special in case